adonisjs/adonisjs.com/content/blog_posts/articles/march-2024-updates.md

 We have finally taken over the development of the InertiaJS adapter (for AdonisJS).
 The project is led by [Julien Ripouteau](https://twitter.com/julien_rpt), and the first version has been released under the experimental flag.

-[InteriaJS](https://inertiajs.com/) can become an excellent alternative for projects that use a frontend framework like Vue or React for the application's UI and create a separate JSON API using AdonisJS.
+[InertiaJS](https://inertiajs.com/) can become an excellent alternative for projects that use a frontend framework like Vue or React for the application's UI and create a separate JSON API using AdonisJS.

-With InteriaJS, you can remove routing and a lot of state management boilerplate from your frontend apps and keep everything within a single codebase.
+With InertiaJS, you can remove routing and a lot of state management boilerplate from your frontend apps and keep everything within a single codebase.

 So, [try Inertia with our new integration](https://docs.adonisjs.com/guides/inertia) and share your feedback.
 After smoothing out certain rough edges, we are looking forward to releasing a stable version soon.